Unviray/pun/README.rst

 ``DEFAULT`` is a variable to handle a default task name to run if we don't provide a task name in console.

+As you can see ``pun.run()`` function run passed arguments in a shell, the first argument can be a callable and all arguments after it are passed to that callable.

 Credits
 -------